European shares slide to low, euro zone banks lead

-LONDON (Reuters) - European shares extended early falls to hit an intraday low on Monday, led by euro zone banks after weak results from Commerzbank (CBKG.DE) weighed on the sector.
+LONDON, Feb 4 (Reuters) - European shares extended early falls to hit an intraday low on Monday, led by euro zone banks after weak results from Commerzbank weighed on the sector.

 Commerzbank was third-top faller across the broader index, down 4.5 percent after it posted a larger than expected quarterly loss.